sanbricio/goconcurrencylint/README.md

 ## Overview

-**goconcurrentlint** is a static analysis linter for Go that detects common mistakes and dangerous patterns in the use of `sync.Mutex`, `sync.RWMutex`, and `sync.WaitGroup`.
+**goconcurrencylint** is a static analysis linter for Go that detects common mistakes and dangerous patterns in the use of `sync.Mutex`, `sync.RWMutex`, and `sync.WaitGroup`.
 It helps you prevent concurrency bugs such as forgotten unlocks or missing Done calls in WaitGroups.

 - 🚦 **Detects**: locks without unlocks, unlocks without locks, WaitGroup adds without corresponding Done, and more.
 - 🛠️ **Based on `go/analysis`**: fully compatible with `golangci-lint` and modern Go tooling.